Japan Nutraceutical Approval Process

 The Japanese Ministry of Health, Labour, and Welfare (MHLW) is the regulatory authority for Foods with Health Claims (FHC).

 The Consumer Affairs Agency (CAA) regulates the advertising and sale of food with health claims.
-Local health authorities oversee food manufacture.
+Local health authorities oversee food manufacturing.

-Based on the functions and purpose, the Japan regulatory regulates and classifies the Health Foods as
+Based on the functions and purpose, the Japan regulatory regulates and classifies Health Foods as

 - FOSHU – Foods for Special Health Use.